 In the 21st century, criminal records have become a severe burden for individuals who must deal with the stigma created by the Information Age.
 In the past, exhaustive background checks were mostly used by government entities for employment purposes and to manage certain benefits programs.
 These days, however, a criminal record can prevent individuals from reasonable access to employment, housing, and even education.

 When asked about their criminal records, individuals are generally expected to provide truthful and detailed information.
-Failure to indicate otherwise in an employment, housing or school application can result in immediate rejection.
-This stigma does not apply solely to those who have been convicted of criminal charges; it may extend to those who simply have arrests on their records.
+Failure to indicate otherwise in employment, housing, or school application can result in immediate rejection.
+This stigma does not apply solely to those who have been convicted of criminal charges; it may extend to those who simply have arrested on their records.
 For this reason, expunging or sealing criminal records has become an important option for some individuals.

 The process of expunging and sealing criminal records varies widely across jurisdictions.
 Law firms that specialize in these procedures have carved an industry in this regard even though some states offer self-help options for persons who want to expunge and seal their records themselves; however, the process can be complicated and may require court hearings.
 For this reason, retaining a law firm to assist with expunging and sealing criminal records is generally a good idea.